What a compliance management system is

 - promote a culture of compliance.

-Your board should ensure your public entity’s system is consistent with the national standard, Compliance management systems – Guidelines (AS ISO .
+Your board should ensure your public entity’s system is consistent with the national standard, the Australian Standard Risk Management Guidelines.
 Some of the key elements of an effective compliance management system are summarised below.

 Determine the scope

 Your entity’s system should be appropriate for its size, operations and complexity.

 To determine the scope of your system, consider your entity’s:

 - regulatory environment

 - requirements of interested parties, such as your portfolio department and minister.

 There are 2 types of compliance obligations: requirements and commitments.